Healing our Tribal Members

 Reach Out To Join Our Tribal Healing Program

 Royal Life Centers is in-network with Shasta Insurance and the Healthcare Management Administration (HMA).
 We also have a collaborative relationship with IHS (Indian Health Services) and are fully willing to work with other insurance providers in order to get you into our Tribal Healing program for treatment.
 Should our admissions team find that your insurance plan is out of network we will work relentlessly on your behalf to come to an agreement with your provider.

 Royal’s Tribal Healing Point of Contact

-Our Corporate Tribal Liaison, Dominic Milano, is Puget Sound’s tribal specialist for our admissions department.
-Please contact Dominic Milano for additional information and assistance in entering our addiction treatment programs.
+Our Corporate Tribal Liaison, Melissa Hood, is Puget Sound’s tribal specialist for our admissions department.
+Please contact Melissa Hood for additional information and assistance in entering our addiction treatment programs.

-You can also expedite the admissions process by filling out the form below, which directly sends your information to Dominic in our Tribal Healing department.
-In doing so, we will expedite the verification of your insurance so that he can start your entrance into our treatment program.
+If you are looking to join the Tribal Healing Program at Cascade Heights, you can expedite the admissions process by filling out the form below, which directly sends your information to Melissa in our Tribal Healing department.
+In doing so, we will expedite the verification of your insurance so that she can begin to assist in your entrance into our treatment program.